 - By default, the exposed parameter uses the name of the internal property.
 To use a different name, double-click on the Name cell and type the new name.

 - To add a description for the parameter, double-click on the Description cell and type the description.
-You can press the Return or Tab key to finish editing.
+You can press the Enter or Tab key to finish editing.

 - You can add minimum and maximum values for the parameter in the appropriate column.
 A exposed parameter can only be set the range value of the minimum and maximum value.

-- To break the link between the VHL Interface and the source of the property, hover over the arrow in the Target column of the property you want to disconnect.
-When you see the lock icon, click on it.
+- To break the link between the VHL Interface and the source of the property, hover over the arrow in the Data column of the property you want to disconnect.
+When you see the trash can icon, click on it.
 The parameter still appears in the VHL Interface Editor, but the link to the reference of the data has been disconnected.

-- To connect a property to an existing parameter (for example, if its link was broken), drag and drop the property onto the Target column of the property row.
+- To connect a property to an existing parameter (for example, if its link was broken), drag and drop the property onto the Data column of the target property's row.

 - To delete the entire parameter entry from the Interface, select the row you want to delete and press the Delete key.